Beyond ‘training’: Dynamic Context Propagation in Keras!

 But have you ever wondered how Keras seamlessly propagates this argument, especially through complex, nested model architectures?
 And more importantly, have you ever wished you could have a similar mechanism for your own custom arguments?

-argument works, and how you can use the new call-context arguments to replicate that behavior for your own custom arguments!
+In this article, I’ll be explaining how the training argument works, and how you can use the new call-context arguments to replicate that behavior for your own custom arguments!

 ‘training’ Magic!